Dylan Mottley-Henry

-Dylan Mottley-Henry (born 2 August 1997) is an English professional footballer who plays as a winger for FC United of Manchester on dual-registration with club Chester.
+Dylan Mottley-Henry (born 2 August 1997) is an English professional footballer who plays as a winger for Hednesford Town.

 Career

 Bradford City

 Mottley-Henry played youth football for Bradford City, joining the first-team in November 2014.
 He made his senior debut for the club on 6 April 2015, appearing as a substitute in a league match.
 In May 2015 he was one of four youth players offered professional contracts with the club.

 He moved on loan to Altrincham in January 2016, making six appearances.
 He joined Bradford Park Avenue on loan in February 2016, alongside Reece Webb-Foster.

 Barnsley

 He was released by Bradford City at the end of the 2015–16 season.
 He then went on trial with Barnsley in July 2016, signing a six-month contract with them later that month.
 He signed on loan for Tranmere Rovers in October 2017, and for Chesterfield in January 2018.
 He returned to Tranmere Rovers on loan in August 2018.
 He moved on loan to Harrogate Town in February 2019.